ardevd/ha-dimo/README.md

 - Visit [console.dimo.org](https://console.dimo.org).
 - Sign up or log in to your account.
 - Create a new application.
-This currently requires a license fee, but will be free for personal use in the near future.
+This requires a license to be minted, which is free for personal use.
 - Once your application is ready, generate a new api key and add a redirect URI (can be anything, doesnt matter)

 ### 2. Share Your Vehicles in the DIMO Mobile App